erwinkn/erwinkn.github.io/content/blog/concrete-intro/index.md

 First of all, it's hard to find accurate numbers for the global annual production of concrete.
 This is likely due to the very distributed nature of concrete manufacturing, which often happens in small production units, whereas cement is manufactured in large-scale plants, making reporting and accounting easier.

-{{< sidenote-content id=2 >}}One gigatonne (Gt) is equal to 1 billion tonnes.
-It's a commonly used unit to talk about things like global cement production or CO<sub>2</sub> emissions.
+{{< sidenote-content >}}One gigatonne (Gt) is equal to 1 billion tonnes.
+It's a common unit to talk about things like global cement production or CO<sub>2</sub> emissions.
 Every year, humanity puts around 40Gt of CO<sub>2</sub> in the atmosphere.{{< /sidenote-content >}}

-Overall, the global production of cement is over {{< sidenote id=2 >}}4 Gt/year.{{< /sidenote >}} Taking 2015 numbers, that's 626 kg of cement per person on the planet - more than the annual food consumption!
+Overall, the global production of cement is around {{< sidenote >}}4 Gt/year.{{< /sidenote >}} Taking 2020 numbers, that's 525 kg of cement per person on the planet per year!

+{{< sidenote-content >}}Getting exact numbers for most industries is surprisingly hard.
+I detailed my sources in [the appendix](https://github.com/erwinkn/erwinkn.github.io/blob/main/content/blog/concrete-intro/appendix.md){{< /sidenote-content >}}

-Estimations for global concrete production put it at over 10 Gt/year.
-Cementitious materials, which include a majority of concrete, represent around 30% of global materials use, including fossil fuels.
-Here's a chart from [Scrivener et al. (2018)](https://doi.org/10.1016/j.cemconres.2018.03.015) that compares their use to that of other common materials:
+Estimations for global concrete production put it at over 16 Gt/year.
+Cement-derived materials, which include a majority of concrete, represent [around 30% of global materials use](https://wedocs.unep.org/bitstream/handle/20.500.11822/25281/eco_efficient_cements.pdf), including fossil fuels.
+With some {{< sidenote >}}rough estimates,{{< /sidenote >}} here is a chart for the global production of common materials, in gigatonnes per year:

-{{< figure src="imgs/scrivener18_materials.jpg" caption="Estimated production of common materials (2002-2005).
-Cementitions materials also include the cement used in their manufacturing.<br/>From [Scrivener et al. (2018)](https://doi.org/10.1016/j.cemconres.2018.03.015)" alt="Estimated production of common materials (2002-2005)" >}}
+{{< chart src="charts/materials-production.js" class="full-bleed h-104 md:h-118 xl:h-132 my-4 lg:my-10" >}}

-As we can see, cementitious materials dwarf the other most common materials, like wood or iron, by far.
+As we can see, concrete dwarfs the other most common materials, like wood or steel, by far.
 I'm still surprised every time I see these numbers!
-Sure, I knew that we use a lot of concrete - but **more than all the other construction materials combined?** It took me a while to interiorise these facts.
+Sure, I knew that we use a lot of concrete - but **more than all the other construction materials combined?** It's important to keep this in mind as we look into the environmental footprint of concrete production.

-This has strong implications on our understanding on concrete and its environmental impact.

-## The climate impact of concrete
+## The climate impact of concrete vs other materials

-At the same time, concrete is often seen as dangerous for the environment.
+Concrete is often seen as dangerous for the environment.
 For good reason!
 The cement industry is the largest industrial emitter of greenhouse gas emissions, responsible for [7-8% of global {{<co2>}} emissions](https://www.iea.org/reports/technology-roadmap-low-carbon-transition-in-the-cement-industry), and the third largest industrial energy consumer, representing 7% of the global industrial energy use.

+{{< sidenote-content >}}Which refers to the {{< co2 >}} emitted during the production of the materials.{{< /sidenote-content >}}

-One perhaps more surprising fact is that concrete actually has a relatively low energy and {{< co2 >}} footprint compared to other construction materials.
-[The Chatham House report](https://www.chathamhouse.org/2018/06/making-concrete-change-innovation-low-carbon-cement-and-concrete-0/) on innovation in low-carbon cement and concrete compiled data regarding the embodied energy and {{< co2 >}} emissions of construction materials in the UK, summarized in the figure below.
+What is perhaps more surprising is that **concrete actually has a relatively low {{< co2 >}} footprint compared to other construction materials**.
+One way to see this is to look at {{< sidenote >}}the embodied {{< co2 >}}{{< /sidenote >}} of common construction materials.

-{{< figure src="imgs/chatham_embodied.png" caption="Embodied emissions and energy for materials used in construction in the UK ([source](https://www.chathamhouse.org/2018/06/making-concrete-change-innovation-low-carbon-cement-and-concrete-0/1-introduction#paragraph-7220-title))" alt="Embodied emissions and energy for materials used in construction in the UK" >}}
+To this end, I compiled some data from the [ICE database](https://circularecology.com/embodied-carbon-footprint-database.html), released in 2019, to obtain the following chart. **Disclaimer:** the boxes do not correspond to statistical quantities, like the median or quartiles, but representative values derived from the database.
+The methodology is described in [the appendix](https://github.com/erwinkn/erwinkn.github.io/blob/main/content/blog/concrete-intro/appendix.md).

+{{< chart src="charts/embodied-co2.js" class="full-bleed h-104 md:h-118 xl:h-132" >}}

-As we can see, **concrete lies on the low end for both embodied energy and embodied {{< co2 >}} per kilogram.** The comparison with wood is especially interesting: somehow it is more energy efficient to mine vast amounts of rock, heat it up over 1400°C and blend it with sand and more rocks than to cut down wood, transport it and process it.
-I suspect this is is likely due to the high economies of scale that can be achieved in the cement industry --- both on the scale of global concrete production and the scale of individual cement plants, which generally process over a million tonnes of cement per year.
+It turns out, it is somehow more energy and {{< co2 >}} efficient to mine rock, heat it up to 1450°C and blend it with sand and more rocks than to cut down, process and transport it.
+This is still something I struggle to wrap my head around: concrete is in fact one of the lowest impact materials we can use for construction.

-However, to be clear: this is not an entirely fair comparison, for two reasons.

-- The data does not factor in carbon sequestration from the wood, which shifts the {{< co2 >}} balance significantly (although concrete also captures {{< co2 >}}, as we will see later)
-- Concrete is about 4x denser than wood, although both materials obviously have very different properties and the former generally achieves higher resistances per cubic meter.
+To be clear, this is not an apple-to-apples comparison.
+What we care about is not the number of kilograms used, but the amount of each material we would have to use for a given construction.
+Of course, the analysis becomes much more complicated.
+Based on [one such study](https://pubs.acs.org/doi/10.1021/es202190r), concrete seems to also come out as one of the lowest impact materials.

+Another dimension which I have not included in this graphic is the {{< co2 >}} captured in the wood.
+The ICE database also provides values for timber with carbon sequestration.
+In this case, timber becomes strongly carbon negative, with values ranging from **-0.58 to -1.29 kgCO2e / kg of timber** and a mean of **-1.05 kgCO2e / kg of timber.**

+However, these values only hold if the wood was grown in a sustainable manner and is properly disposed of at end of life.
+Otherwise, emissions from deforestation and the release of methane from decomposition could make the balance much worse.
+Deforestation is currently responsible for [around 6.5% of global {{< co2 >}} emissions](https://ourworldindata.org/deforestation?country=#one-third-of-co2-emissions-from-deforestation-are-embedded-in-international-trade).
+As such, it seems unlikely that we would be able to scale up our wood production, by at least 6x, to meet current concrete demand, in a sustainable manner.

+Concrete also has other properties which make it hard to replace:
+- **Ease of use and versatility:** concrete is basically rock you can pour, which makes it both usable with nearly zero training and equipment and able to take a wide range of shapes.
+- **Durability:** concrete buildings can easily last {{< sidenote >}}over 100 years{{< /sidenote >}}.
+If our constructions last longer, we can build less and lower our environmental footprint.
+- **Insulation:** higher energy efficiency in our built environment is [incredibly important](https://www.drawdown.org/solutions/insulation) on our path to reduce global {{< co2 >}} emissions.
+Concrete has a high thermal mass and low air infiltration, both important factors in enhancing the energy efficiency of buildings.
+- **Adaptability:** your regular neighborhood concrete plant is able to offer hundreds of different formulations.
+Every concrete plant has a different set of them, adapted to local environmental conditions.
+This diversity means concrete can be used anywhere on Earth, from Siberia to the Sahara, and adapted to any construction type.

+The moral of the story is two-fold.
+First, while we should definitely use as much sustainably grown wood as possible, concrete will very likely remain the major construction material far into the future.

-Still, even if we were comparing energy and {{< co2 >}} footprints per cubic meter, concrete would come about equal or even below wood.
-The consequence is that **the very large environmental footprint of the cement industry is not due to concrete being especially destructive in and of itself, but due to the incredibly high amounts of it we use as a civilization.**
+Second, the very large environmental footprint of the cement & concrete industry is not due to concrete being especially destructive in and of itself, but simply due to the incredibly high amounts of it we use as a civilization.

-{{< figure src="imgs/montalieu.jpg" caption="Vicat's flagship plant of Montalieu, with all the state-of-the-art technological goodness" alt="Aerial overview of Vicat's cement plant in Montalieu, France" >}}
+{{< figure caption="Vicat's flagship plant of Montalieu, with all the state-of-the-art technological goodness" >}}
+{{< img src="imgs/montalieu.jpg" alt="Aerial overview of Vicat's cement plant in Montalieu, France" >}}
+{{< /figure >}}

-## Can we use less concrete?
+## Can we build less?

-Naturally, the first question that comes to mind once we realize the magnitude of concrete's environmental footprint is: can we use less of it?
+Naturally, the question that comes to mind after seeing the very large impact of concrete is: can we build less?
+Can we use less concrete?

+[According to the IEA](https://www.iea.org/reports/global-status-report-for-buildings-and-construction-2019), the buildings and construction sector accounted for 36% of final energy use and 39% of energy and process-related carbon dioxide (CO2) emissions in 2018.

+So, can we build less?

-{{< sidenote-content id=12 >}}Numbers taken from [Our World In Data](https://ourworldindata.org/) in November 2020.{{< /sidenote-content >}}
+{{< sidenote-content >}}Numbers taken from [Our World In Data](https://ourworldindata.org/) in November 2020.{{< /sidenote-content >}}

-The short answer to this is: no. Many people around the world still lack access to basic infrastructure such as clean water and electricity, world population is increasing and developing countries will need to build a lot more to continue improving their standards of living.
+The short answer is: no. Many people around the world still lack access to basic infrastructure such as clean water and electricity, world population is increasing and developing countries will need to build a lot more to continue improving their standards of living.
 About 1-in-3 people in cities are living in urban slums, with a lack of access to clean water, sanitation, sufficient living space or durable housing.
-4.5 billion people, 60% of the world, do not have access to safely managed sanitation and {{< sidenote id=12 >}}2.1 billion people do not have access to safe drinking water.{{< /sidenote >}} The amount of infrastructure development that still needs to happen for the whole world to reach decent living standards is staggering.
+4.5 billion people, 60% of the world, do not have access to safely managed sanitation and {{< sidenote >}}2.1 billion people do not have access to safe drinking water.{{< /sidenote >}} The amount of infrastructure development that still needs to happen for the whole world to reach good living standards is staggering.

 As often, it's helpful to look at historical trends to try and get a sense of where we are headed.
 Here is a graph showing world population, cement production and steel production from 1950 to 2015:

-{{< figure src="imgs/scrivener18_cementprod.jpg" caption="World population, cement production and steel production (1950-2015).<br/>From [Scrivener et al. (2018)](https://doi.org/10.1016/j.cemconres.2018.03.015)" >}}
+{{< figure caption="World population, cement production and steel production (1950-2015).<br/>From [Scrivener et al. (2016)](https://wedocs.unep.org/bitstream/handle/20.500.11822/25281/eco_efficient_cements.pdf)" >}}
+{{< img src="imgs/scrivener18_cementprod.jpg" alt="World population, cement production and steel production (1950-2015)" >}}
+{{< /figure >}}

 Over the last 65 years, global population has increased ~2.5x, while cement production has increased by over 30x, a much faster rate than other major materials like steel.
 Over the same time period, the world also saw the fastest increase in living standards in human history.

 To quote the [2016 New Climate Economy report](https://newclimateeconomy.report//2016) from the Global Commission on the Economy and Climate:

 > _The world is expected to invest around US$90 trillion in infrastructure over the next 15 years, more than is in place in our entire current stock today._
-> -- The Sustainable Infrastructure Imperative

 Developing countries are expected to account for 2/3 of this amount.

-Here's an impressive statistic, to get a sense of what that kind of development entails:
+To get a sense of what that kind of development entails, here is an impressive statistic:

-{{< figure src="imgs/concrete-in-china-gates.png" caption="Illustration taken from [Gates Notes](https://www.gatesnotes.com/About-Bill-Gates/Concrete-in-China)" alt="China used more cement from 2011 to 2013 than the US in the entire 20th century"  >}}
+{{< figure caption="Illustration taken from [Gates Notes](https://www.gatesnotes.com/About-Bill-Gates/Concrete-in-China)" >}}
+{{< img src="imgs/concrete-in-china-gates.png" alt="China used more cement from 2011 to 2013 than the US in the entire 20th century" >}}
+{{< /figure >}}

 At the same time, from 1990 to 2014, China saw its share of urban population living in slums decrease from 44% to 25%.

 Given the amount of development still required to meet the UN's Sustainable Development Goals, it seems likely --- and even desirable --- that cement and concrete production will keep on increasing at a rapid rate in the near future.

-Coming back to concrete's environmental impact: if we still have a lot to build, can we maybe use less concrete to achieve those goals?
-Here are the two possibilities.

-### 1) Can we replace concrete with other materials, like wood?

-{{< sidenote-content id=4 >}}Look at Roman roads and bridges: they relied heavily on concrete, of which they had developed a very advanced understanding.
-Many of them still hold today and some are still in use!{{< /sidenote-content >}}

-Concrete has some unique properties, which make it quite hard to replace.
-Let's go through some of them.

-- **Ease of use and versatility:** concrete is basically rock you can pour, which makes it both usable with nearly zero training and equipment and able to take a wide range of shapes.
-- **Durability:** concrete buildings can easily last {{< sidenote id=4 >}}over 100 years{{< /sidenote >}}.
-If our constructions last longer, we can build less and lower our environmental footprint.
-- **Insulation:** higher energy efficiency in our built environment is [incredibly important](https://www.drawdown.org/solutions/insulation) on our path to reduce global {{< co2 >}} emissions.
-Concrete has a high thermal mass and low air infiltration, both important factors in enhancing the energy efficiency of buildings.
-- **Adaptability:** your regular neighborhood concrete plant is able to offer hundreds of different formulations.
-Every concrete plant has a different set of them, adapted to local environmental conditions.
-This diversity means concrete can be used anywhere on Earth, from Siberia to the Sahara, and adapted to any construction type.

-To my knowledge, no other construction material today can cover all the uses of concrete.
-Add to that the enormous amounts of it that we use every year and it seems clear that concrete is not going away.

-### 2) Can we use concrete more efficiently?
-Definitely yes, for many reasons, ranging from improved construction standards and increased recycling to high-tech innovations like 3D printing.

-The magnitude of impact of a more efficient use of concrete should not be underestimated.
-By using different types of concrete in different parts of the same structure, not overdosing cement in concrete mixes and optimising the design of structural elements, gains of [up to 40% less embodied {{< co2 >}}](https://www.research-collection.ethz.ch/handle/20.500.11850/301843) could be achieved.

-However, as important as efficiency improvements are, we still need to reach net-zero emissions if we hope to stabilize our climate.
-To achieve this goal, we need to understand where the {{< co2 >}} emissions are coming from.

 ## The CO<sub>2</sub> problem {#co2problem}

+Now that we've covered why it is incredibly important that we find a way to decarbonise the concrete industry, it's time to understand why it will be so difficult.

-Concrete is particular in that nearly all of its embodied emissions come from cement production, for which the vast majority of emissions are concentrated at a single point in the manufacturing process: clinker production.
+Concrete is particular in that nearly all of its embodied emissions come from cement production.
+And nearly all emissions related to cement are concentrated at a single point in the process: clinker production.

+{{< sidenote-content >}}Portland cement is the standard cement manufacturing process today, used in [more than 98% of global concrete production](https://doi.org/10.1002/jctb.4927){{< /sidenote-content >}}

-Clinker is the main component of ordinary cement and gives it its binding power.
+Clinker is the main component of {{< sidenote >}}ordinary Portland cement{{< /sidenote >}} and gives it its binding power.
 Typically, cement is composed of 70-80% clinker, gypsum, supplementary cementitious materials (SCMs), which also provide binding power, and inert fillers.

 Clinker is produced by heating limestone and other mineral materials, like clay, marl or shale, making up the raw meal to temperatures over 1400°C in the massive kilns sitting at the center of cement plants.
 At this point, the following chemical reaction happens: